renero/docker-test/README.md

       ├── pipeline.sh
       └── requirements.txt

-The image is built by calling:
+The image is built by calling (please, clone this repo, first!):

 `$ docker-compose build`